 Montrose is an attractive mix of active port, market town and seaside resort.
 The town sits intriguingly between the North Sea to its east and the Montrose Basin to the west.
 It offers a wide range of tourist services.
 At the north end of Montrose is the site of Britain's first operational military airfield, established by the Royal Flying Corps in 1913, and reopened in WWII.
 Part of it is now home to the Montrose Air Station Heritage Centre.

-That detailed map referred to earlier might come in handy as you leave Brechin heading south west on the B9134.
+That detailed map referred to earlier might come in handy as you leave Brechin heading south-west on the B9134.
 At Aberlemno, half way between Forfar and Brechin, are the Aberlemno Stones, three Pictish stones alongside the main road.
 Another magnificent Pictish Stone can be found in the kirkyard of Aberlemno Kirk.
 Note that these stones are covered in packing to avoid weathering during the winter.
 From Aberlemno you follow a minor road south to pick up the line of the B9113, which you follow west, towards Forfar.
 A mile and a half east of Forfar. are the remains of Restenneth Priory, originally founded here by King Nechtan of the Picts.

 From Forfar you follow the A926 across the main A90 to Kirriemuir.
 Located at the head of two glens Kirriemuir is a pretty town.
 Its narrow winding streets have an olde worlde charm.
 It is famous as the birthplace of J.M.
 Barrie, creator of Peter Pan: and a commemorative statue is located in the town square, while his birthplace is open as a visitor attraction.
+A nearby hilltop is home to the Kirriemuir Camera Obscura.

 A few miles south of Kirriemuir is the extremely attractive village of Glamis, in many ways the highlight of this tour.
 Standing to its north is Glamis Castle, childhood home of the late Queen Mother and one of the best castles in Scotland.
 The castle and its the extensive gardens and grounds are open to the public and a visit is very highly recommended.
 Also in Glamis is St Fergus Kirk and the excellent Angus Folk Museum, while in the village and surrounding area are three unusually fine Pictish symbol stones, St Orland's Stone, Hunters Hill Stone, and the Glamis Manse Symbol Stone.
 The last of these is in a garden close to St Fergus Kirk, though reaching the first two takes considerably more effort.
-One stands in woods to the south east of the village, while the other is in almost inaccessible farmland to the north.
+One stands in woods to the south-east of the village, while the other is in almost inaccessible farmland to the north.

 From Glamis you return to your starting point in Arbroath by travelling two miles along the A94 towards Forfar, then turning right onto the B9127.
 This road leads you cross country back to Arbroath, 15 miles away.
 Again, a detailed road map is highly recommended.